NicoNRG2/VirtualOffice/README.md

 **Drawing:** a virtual pen is located beside the whiteboard.
 The user grabs it by pressing the grip trigger on their Quest 3 controller (VR mode) or the right mouse button (flat-screen mode).
 Once held, moving the pen tip towards the whiteboard surface causes the nib to draw on the whiteboard.
 **Changing color:** a button beside the workstation allows the users to open a floating color picker panel.
 The panel exposes three sliders (Hue, Saturation, Value) and an optional hex code input field.
 A color preview swatch shows the current color in real time.
 An Eraser button sets the color to white.
 The UI synchronizes automatically with the color of the pen currently in the user's hand.
 **Viewing other participants:** the virtual monitors above each user's whiteboard display the whiteboards of the other connected participants as live Render Textures.
 They are read-only: users can only draw on their own whiteboard.
 Late Join: when a new user joins a room where other participants have already drawn on their whiteboards, the new peer automatically sees all drawings that were created before they entered the room.

+## Group Contribution Statement
+The project was developed by two people working in parallel on a single shared Unity scene.
+Both team members contributed to all aspects of the project throughout its development.
+Specific contributions:
+- Nicola Cappellaro: lighting setup and ColorPicker UI implementation
+- Riccardo Zannoni: office design and workstation positioning